 I initially filed paper returns by mail and later joined the growing number of Canadians who use Netfile.

-All that changed, however, about two years ago when my wife incorporated a business.
+All that changed, however, when my wife incorporated a business a few years ago.
 We turned everything over to an accountant and joined the ranks of Canadian tax filers who pay somebody else to do their returns.

 Electronic filing mandatory for tax preparers

 As of 2013, any tax preparer paid to file more than 10 T1 individual returns or T2 corporate returns must file electronically.
-The preparers can be fined $25 for each T1 and $100 for each T2 if they do not file electronically.
+The preparers can be fined $25 for each T1 and $100 for each T2 if they do not do so.

 With so many Canadians opting to use somebody else to do their taxes, here's a quick look at some things to consider when you hire a tax preparation service or an accountant: